 - Buildings Services, Engineering, Technology and Project Management Apprentice

 "Working on the House of Commons Apprenticeship Scheme has been an incredible experience.
 I work with some great people and it’s a fantastic way to get your foot on the ladder."

 "My time here has been great so far; I work with a lovely team who are so supportive and encourage me to step out of my comfort zone and try something new.
 This has been the opportunity I have wanted for a long time and being here has helped me grow so much as a person.
 I am learning so much by adapting new skills from observing techniques and relationships my team have.
 Since my first day, they have made me feel so welcome and comfortable which was a huge relief for me as It was very daunting starting a new job that I’m so keen and interested in but had no previous experience of."

 How do I apply?

-Anyone who wants to apply for House of Commons Apprenticeship Scheme should do so by emailing the Diversity and Inclusion team.
+Anyone who wants to apply for House of Commons Apprenticeship Scheme should do so by emailing the Learning and Development team.